gaehlerm/SoftwareEngineering/README.md

 Second, the test is testing things that were not even implemented in the code.
 The roman number function was only implemented for values up to a value of 3.
 So it seems as if Copilot somehow guessed what kind of tests were needed but did not check what is actually implemented.

-The code above can be refactored using a dict,
+The code above can be refactored, for example using a dict,

 ```py
     # refactor this code to use a dictionary